andvarienterprises/www.strategichopes.co/content/whattoexpect.md

 These sessions are generally going to be online -- although I am based in Dublin and can show up in person if you have a place you want to meet.

 The session will generally comprise a conversation where you'll do most of the talking; I'm interested in hearing what you're looking to achieve or figure out, and I'm here to help, prod, cajole and gently nudge you toward self-identification of what you could try, and where you'd like to go.
-I may use one of a few 'tools' I've built up, such as surveys in between sessions, or whiteboarding of ideas in a structured way.
+I may use one of a few 'tools' I've built up, such as surveys in between sessions, or white-boarding of ideas in a structured way.
 For engineers, think of it as a brainstorming session just for you.
 The outcome is that we end up coming out of each sessions with a lot to think about, and maybe a few things we've promised to each other to do.

 After the 4 initial sessions, we can choose to continue if you're getting enduring value.
 For the duration of our engagement, I'm also available via email, and will likely pass on content and tools useful to where our conversation is.